SinaHKazemi/CESM.jl/docs/src/reference/inout.md

 - `units`: a dictionary that contains the units of the input data.
 - `parameters`: a dictionary that contains the parameters of the model.
-- `time_steps`: a list of integers that represents the time steps of the model.
+- `tss`: a list of integers that represents the time steps selection of the model.
 - `years`: a list of integers that represents the years of the model.
 - `carriers`: a list that contains the carriers of the model.
 - `conversion_processes`: a dictionary that contains the conversion processes of the model.
 The keys of the dictionary are the names of the conversion processes and the values are dictionaries that contain the `carrrier_in` and `carrier_out` carriers of the conversion process.